There's a lot to think about when it comes to pensions and it’s not always easy to know where to look for information.

 As well as knowing how much state pension you will receive when you retire you also need to know when you will get it to help you plan your retirement.
 The state pension age is steadily rising so when you will be able to collect your state pension could be different to what you expect.

-The state pension age is gradually increasing so it will be 67 for everyone in 2028.
-It is then expected to rise to 68 by the mid-2030 and 69 by the late 2040s.
+The state pension age is gradually increasing so it will rise from 66 to 67 for everyone by 2028.
+It is then expected to rise gradually to 68 between 2044 and 2046 for those born on or after April 5, 1977.

 How much state pension will I get?